 So, what else do we know about the Roloffs’ divorce and their new relationships?
 Keep scrolling to learn more!

 They finalized their divorce in May 2016.

 More than a year after Amy initially filed for divorce, the former flames finalized the arrangement in May 2016.

 They split their shared possessions.

 Even though they were long separated, dividing up their memories and belongings was still difficult for the former husband and wife.
 “We’ve worked out a ‘your stuff’s yours and my stuff’s mine.’
 I don’t think we have any conflict there,” Matt admitted on their reality show.
 “It’s a little hard to divide up 28 years of belongings.
 It’s not a fun process.”

-“This is hard,” Amy added.
+“This is hard,” Amy agreed.
 “Life happens sometimes, and we don’t plan for that to happen to us.
 It’s just what is happening to us right now.”

 Holidays were especially trying.

-Neither Matt nor Amy were prepared for how difficult their first holiday as exes would be, especially since it meant their four children had to divide their time between the parents — meaning one of them could end up alone on what should be an occasion spent with loved ones.
+Neither Matt nor Amy was prepared for how difficult their first holiday as exes would be, especially since it meant their four children had to divide their time between the parents — meaning one of them could end up alone on what should be an occasion spent with loved ones.
 “Going through a divorce, this is really going to be my first Thanksgiving without anybody here, like no family,” Amy lamented on one episode of LPBW.
 “I’m torn as to what to do because I have never had to deal with this.
 It is a tough life moment for me right now.”

 In the same episode, Matt added, “We knew [divorce] was going to be hard, but what we didn’t realize is that you have to share your kids with the in-laws.”

 They had very different views on commitment.